Y0Coss/docs-fork/pages/network/load_balancer/create_redirectlocation/guide.en-gb.md

 Content-Length: 174
 ```

-Custom redirections should have the following form: `<scheme>://<net_loc>/<path>;<params>?<query>#<fragment>`.
-You can only specify one redirection per front-end.
+Custom redirections must use the following format: `<scheme>://<net_loc>/<path>;<params>?<query>#<fragment>`.
+Only **one redirection** can be specified per front-end.

-Custom redirections can be specified via the OVH Control Panel and via the API, both on new and existing `front-ends`{.action}.
+Custom redirections can be configured via the OVHcloud Control Panel and the API, both on new and existing `front-ends`{.action}.

 ### Add a custom redirection via the OVH Control Panel.

-You can define custom redirections from the [OVH Control Panel](/links/manager) by going to the `Cloud`{.action} section, then `Load Balancer`{.action}.
+You can configure custom redirections from the [OVHcloud Control Panel](/links/manager) by navigating to the `Cloud`{.action} section, then selecting `Load Balancer`{.action}.

-You can either do this on a new front-end as you create it, or on an existing front-end.
+This configuration can be performed either during the creation of a new front-end or by modifying an existing one.

-* Add a new front-end.
+- **Add a new front-end.**

-In the `Front-ends`{.action} section of the OVH Control Panel, click on `Add a front-end`{.action} to create a new one.
+In the `Front-ends`{.action} section of the OVHcloud Control Panel, click `Add a front-end`{.action} to create a new one.

-In the editing page for a front-end, select `HTTP`{.action} or `HTTPS`{.action} protocol.
-Configure the information as requested.
-However, please note that there is no need to set a `Default farm`{.action}, as it will not be used.
+On the front-end editing page, select either the `HTTP`{.action} or `HTTPS`{.action} protocol.
+Provide the required information.
+However, be aware that setting a `Default farm`{.action} is unnecessary, as it will not be utilized for a redirection front-end.

-In the advanced settings, enter the `HTTP redirection`{.action}.
+Under advanced settings, input the target `HTTP redirection`{.action} URL.

-* Edit an existing front-end.
+- **Edit an existing front-end.**

-In the `Front-ends`{.action} section of the OVH Control Panel, select the front-end you would like to edit.
-To do this, click the `...`{.action} button, then select `Edit`{.action} in the menu that appears.
-Please ensure that the front-end you have chosen uses either `HTTP` or `HTTPS` protocol.
+In the `Front-ends`{.action} section of the OVHcloud Control Panel, select the front-end you would like to edit.
+To do this, click the `...`{.action} button, then select `Edit`{.action} from the menu.
+Please ensure that the selected front-end uses either the `HTTP` or `HTTPS` protocol.

-In the editing page for the front-end, complete the configuration if needed.
-However, please note that there is no need to set a `Default farm`{.action}, as it will not be used.
+On the front-end editing page, complete the configuration as needed.
+However, please note that defining a `Default farm`{.action} is not required, as it will not be used.

-In the advanced settings, enter the `HTTP redirection`{.action}.
+In the advanced settings, enter the `HTTP redirection`{.action} URL.

 ![Configure a front-end redirection](images/add_redirectlocation.png){.thumbnail}

 Once the front-end has been configured, click `Add`{.action} or `Edit`{.action}, depending on whether you are configuring a new or existing front-end.
 Please remember to deploy the configuration.
-There are two ways of doing this:
+This can be achieved in two ways:

-- via the `Status`{.action} section of the OVH Control Panel, by clicking on your Load Balancer’s `...`{.action} button, then selecting `Apply configuration`{.action}
+- via the `Status`{.action} section of the OVHcloud Control Panel, by clicking on your Load Balancer’s `...`{.action} button, then selecting `Apply configuration`{.action}

-- via the reminder box in the OVH Control Panel, notifying you that the configuration has not been applied, by clicking `Apply configuration`{.action}
+- via the reminder banner in the OVHcloud Control Panel, which notifies you that the configuration has not been applied, by clicking `Apply configuration`{.action}

 ![Apply a Load Balancer configuration](images/apply_configuration.png){.thumbnail}

 ### Add a custom redirection via the API.

-In the [OVH API](/links/api), redirections are specified in the redirectLocation character chain.
+Within the [OVHcloud API](/links/api), redirections are specified using the `redirectLocation` character string parameter.

-* If you are creating a new front-end:
+- **If you are creating a new front-end:**

 > [!api]
 >